Nickbliesner/Programming-Puzzles/README.md

 **DataStructures**- Implementation of various data structures (KHeap, Trie, monarchy/royal family tree, etc.)

-**DynamicProgramming** - Applying dynamic programming, solving the problem involves solving similar sub problems etc., to solve interesting math and computing questions (number of unique BST's, Combinations, min prime sum, etc.)
+**DynamicProgramming** - Applying dynamic programming, solving the problem involves solving similar sub problems etc., to solve interesting math and computing questions (number of unique BST's, Combinations, min square sum, etc.)

 **GreedyAlgorithms**- Implementation of various greedy Algorithms (Dijkstra's, word to word, etc.) which assume at a certain step the optimal one (min or max) will lead to the right solution